How can I understand lectures, and make use of them?

 Language guide: for this course, we recommend at least these levels of English: 6.5 (IELTS) / 110 (TOEFL iBT) / C1 (CEF) / CAE.

-As an introduction to the course, you’ll be looking at the scope of EAP and how it ties in with general study skills.
+As an introduction to the course, you’ll be looking at the scope of academic English and how it ties in with general study skills.

 How will you cope with a long reading list?
 Here you’ll find out how you can absorb information quickly and effectively.